bmolnar91/workbook/module_oop.md

 #### Explain the “Single Responsibility” principle!

-This principle states that a class should only have _one responsibility_.
-Furthermore, it should only have _one reason to change_.
+This principle states that a class should only have **one responsibility**.
+Furthermore, it should only have **one reason to change**.

 Some of its benefits:

-- Lower coupling – Less functionality in a single class will have fewer dependencies.
+- Lower coupling -- Less functionality in a single class will have fewer dependencies.
-- Testing – A class with one responsibility will have far fewer test cases.
+- Testing -- A class with one responsibility will have far fewer test cases.
-- Organization – Smaller, well-organized classes are easier to search than monolithic ones.
+- Organization -- Smaller, well-organized classes are easier to search than monolithic ones.

 //Stands for 'S' in _SOLID_.//